 - Professional license: Certain services, such as barbershops, accountants, salons, and others, must be licensed in Mississippi.

-- Sales tax permit: To sell products and certain services, registration of a sales tax permit with the Mississippi Department of Revenue will be necessary.
+- Sales tax permit: A Mississippi sales tax permit must be registered with the Mississippi Department of Revenue to sell products and certain services.

 File Mississippi LLC Annual Reports

-LLCs are required to file an annual report with the Mississippi Secretary of State.
+LLCs are required to file a Mississippi LLC annual report with the Mississippi Secretary of State.
 The report can be filed between January 1st and April 15.

 File the Beneficial Owner Information Report